 The perfect cone is visible from most anywhere in the area, but if you want a really good view your best bet is to stay in one of the “observatory” type lodges, and get up with the sun.
 The clouds tend to move in soon after sunrise.

 Twenty years ago there were hiking tours based out of La Fortuna de Arenal which used to take you up the west ridge to the the crater rim.
-Because of the number of people killed by ash, falling cinders and toxic fumes, this is no longer allowed.
+Tourists were frequently injured and occasionally killed by ash, falling cinders and toxic fumes so in 1998 a 4 km exclusion zone was created and access restricted to only park officials and scientists.

 There’s another volcano in the park that few people know about – Cerro Chato.
 This extinct volcano (last erupted a little over 5,000 years ago) has a lopsided crater that cradles a small lake which is surprisingly brisk even after a hot hike up.